 - 1st Place CBJJE World Champion (2007** blue belt)

 - 1st Place FPJJ Sao Paulo State Championship (2007 blue belt)

 - 2nd Place CBJJE World Cup (2008 purple belt)

 * Absolute (open weight)

 ** Weight and absolute

 Weight Division (BJJ): Leve (76kg-167lbs).

 Charles Oliveira was born on the 17th of October 1989 in Sao Paulo, Brazil.

-Raised in poverty in the neighborhood of Guaruja, Sao Paulo, Charle’s humble beginnings led him to become part of Brazil’s workforce very early, helping his mother sell cheese salads from a trailer as a child.
+Raised in poverty in the neighborhood of Guaruja, Sao Paulo, Charles’ humble beginnings led him to be part of Brazil’s workforce very early in life, helping his mother sell cheese salads from a trailer as a child.
 It was through this line of work that he met and made friends with a few kids who trained jiu-jitsu.
 When Charles was around 12 years old, he was invited by those same children to come and train at a local grappling academy.
-Although Oliveira’s guardians could not afford Charles’s tuition, his uncle, Paulo, knew the instructor and intervened on his behalf so the young man could train without the fees.
+Although Oliveira’s guardians could not afford Charles’s tuition, his uncle, Paulo, knew the instructor and intervened on his behalf so the young man could train on a scholarship-type status.